Martyrdom of Saint Denis of the Nativity

 The Martyrdom of Saint Denis of the Nativity is the subject of a 1926 painting by Adrien-Gabriel Voisard-Margerie (1867–1954).
-It hangs in the church of St Catherine in Honfleur, Normandy.
+It hangs in the Église Sainte-Catherine in Honfleur, Normandy.
 It is not known whether the painting was commissioned by the church or offered as a gift by the painter.

 Subject

 The subject of the painting is the martyrdom of Pierre Berthelot, canonised as Denis of the Nativity in 1900 by Pope Leo XIII.
 Born in Honfleur, he sailed to the Far East at the age of nineteen.
 In Malacca, he offered his services to the Portuguese as a pilot.
-In 1634, he took orders and became Carmelite, and was ordained a priest in 1638.
-Together with other missionaries, he was sent on a diplomatic mission to the Aceh Sultanate, where the local Muslims demanded that they renounce their faith.
+In 1634, he took orders and became a Carmelite, and was ordained a priest in 1638.
+Together with other missionaries, he was sent on a diplomatic mission to the Aceh Sultanate, where local Muslims demanded that they renounce their faith.
 When they refused, they were executed one by one, with Brother Denis last.
 The executioners hesitated and were reluctant to shoot their arrows at him, so elephants were brought to trample him.